Navigating the complexities of financial planning when living in or moving between Canada and the United States can be challenging.

 How is cross border financial planning distinct from domestic financial planning?

-Cross-border financial planning differs from domestic planning primarily due to different tax laws and currency exchange issues.
+Cross-border financial planning differs from domestic planning primarily due to different tax laws, pension systems, estate planning differences, and currency exchange issues.
 Planners must consider legal structures and benefits from both countries.
 Navigating dual taxation and understanding cross-border investments are unique challenges in this field that require specialized expertise.